iron-io/docs/worker/reference/api/index.md

 literal describing the code.
 An optional field of type file called `file` may contain the zip file containing the worker code.

-`data` MUST contain the following information:
+`data` MUST contain the following information for both uploading a new package and for updating an existing package:

 * **name**: A unique name for your worker.
 This will be used to assign tasks to the worker as well as to update the code.
 If a worker with this name already exists, the code you are uploading will be added as a new revision.

-When uploading new code, the following are required (not required if just updating code options below):

 * **image**: The Docker image for your worker.

 The request also accepts the following optional parameters: